Thursday, April 29, 2021

 GO

-Restoring the Original Database Using a Snapshot
+Restoring a Database from a Snapshot

 RESTORE DATABASE <database_name>

-FROM DATABASE_SNAPSHOT = <database_snapshot_name>
+FROM DATABASE_SNAPSHOT = <database_snapshot_name>;

 Further Reading: